sachaservan/bgn/README.md

 ```

 # Disclaimer
 **None of the cryptography used in this project was verified by experts.
 The code is intended to be used for research purposes only.
-Do not use this code when security guarantees are required.**
+DO NOT USE THIS CODE IN PRODUCTION.**